matovu-farid/rc-textfield/README.md

 - `validations` (array, optional): An array of validation objects to apply to the text field.
 - `prefix` (string, optional): A string to display before the input field.
 - `styles` (object, optional): An object to override default styles for different parts of the component.
+- `validateOn` (enum|string, optional): This determines when the validation function is run.
+               Options ["initialization","touched", "submitted"]
+               Default - "touched"

 ## Styling